Peak Flow Meter

 What are peak flow zones?

 Peak flow zones may be part of your asthma action plan.
-If you don't have an asthma action plan, or if yours isn't up-to-date, make sure you talk with your health care provider.
+If you don't have an asthma action plan, or if yours isn't up-to-date, make sure you talk with your healthcare provider.
 The 3 zones tell you when your asthma is controlled, when it is getting worse, and when it is severe.
 They are based on the traffic light concept.
 Green means safe.
 Yellow means caution.
 Red means danger.
 Based on your personal best peak flow measurement (your best lung function), your 3 peak zones include:

-Green: 80% to 100% of your personal best peak flow measurement.
+Green.
+80% to 100% of your personal best peak flow measurement.
 This means your asthma is under control.

 How is a personal best peak flow measured?

 Your personal best peak flow measurement may change over time.
-Talk with your provider about when you should recheck your personal best.
+Talk with your healthcare provider about when you should recheck your personal best.

 When should a peak flow meter be used?

-Every morning, before taking asthma medications
+Each morning, before taking asthma medicines

 When you have symptoms or an asthma flare-up

-After taking medication for an asthma flare-up
+After taking medicine for an asthma flare-up

-Other times as recommended by your provider
+Other times as advised by your healthcare provider

 How can I get a peak flow meter?

-Peak flow meters are available at most drug stores or pharmacies.
+Peak flow meters are available at most drugstores or pharmacies.
 Some providers may also have them in their offices.
 Make sure you read all instructions that come with the meter.
 If you have any questions, ask your provider or nurse.
 The best way to know if you are using the meter correctly is to use it in front of your provider or nurse.